top of page

 • Cervical Spine Joints: These joints enable head movement and support, facilitating a wide range of motions such as flexion, extension, rotation, and lateral bending.
 They play a critical role in maintaining the alignment of the head with the spine and directly influence the tension and alignment of the cervical musculature.

 • Shoulder Joints: Comprising the scapula, clavicle, and humerus, these joints are crucial for upper limb mobility.
-They allow for a vast range of movements including abduction, adduction, flexion, extension, and rotation, making them essential for the functional positioning of the arms and hands.
+They allow for a vast range of movements, including abduction, adduction, flexion, extension, and rotation, making them essential for the functional positioning of the arms and hands.

-• Thoracic Spine Joints: These joints provide stability and some mobility in the mid-back, supporting the rib cage and serving as an anchor for the spinal muscles.
+• Thoracic Spine Joints: These joints provide stability and mobility in the mid-back, supporting the rib cage and serving as an anchor for the spinal muscles.
 Their limited mobility is crucial for protecting vital organs while still allowing necessary movement for breathing and upper body motions.

 • Lumbar Spine Joints: Critical for lower back movement and support, these joints bear a significant portion of the body's weight and are involved in flexion, extension, and lateral bending motions.
 Their stability and health are key to preventing lower back pain and maintaining overall spinal alignment.